 - Obtaining backlinks from credible and reliable sources.
 Backlinks from other industry experts or reliable sources can boost your website’s credibility.
 Conversely, backlinks from irrelevant or spammy sources can have a negative effect.

 - Getting backlinks from reputable and trustworthy sources.
 Backlinks from other industry experts or reputable sources will improve your website’s reputation.
 On the other hand, backlinks from irrelevant or spammy sources may negatively impact.

 Create, share, distribute

 Active SEO is a long-term strategy.
 It can take six to twelve months for Google to notice your work and you to start climbing the ranks.
 The key here is to maintain the momentum.
 Create the content on a tight schedule covering several mediums and channels; reach out to the news, partners, and others with a publishing platform; and pitch guest blog posts.

 Participate in podcasts or build your own.
 Network and expand, use social media to promote your SEO goals, and never miss an opportunity to write, speak, or stream about your business.

 SEO and content marketings are the same.
 SEO will help you get in front of your clients, but you must follow through with your promises.
-Don’t add to the pile of boring, repackaged dross that no one wants on the Internet.
+Don’t add to the pile of boring, repackaged content that no one wants on the Internet.
 Instead, consider SEO as part of a customer-centric business model in which you assist customers in becoming more competitive.
 The greater your digital presence, the more authoritative it becomes.
 The more important you or your brand become using SEO, the less money you’ll have to spend on acquisition and attracting customers.